Bryconops gracilis

-Bryconops gracilis is a small species of freshwater fish from the rivers of South America.
+Bryconops gracilis is a small species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This fish is found in South America.
 It is one of multiple species for which the common name "lambari" is used.
 Though not well-studied, it has been re-described in recent years in order to differentiate it from Bryconops alburnoides, a congener to which it bears a strong resemblance.

 Description

 The holotype of Bryconops gracilis - the very first collected specimen - was reported at 7.5 cm (2.9 in) in SL (standard length, with the length of the tail fin excluded).
 Further specimens of B. gracilis range from 6.1 to 12.3 cm (2.4 to 4.8 in) SL.
 Like the rest of Bryconops, B. gracilis has a slender body reminiscent of a minnow's.
 Its body is also on the shallower side when compared to other members of its genus, a feature it shares with B. alburnoides, B. collettei, and B. magoi.

 Bryconops gracilis is frequently confused with congener Bryconops alburnoides, the type species of the genus.
 This is because they share several morphological traits, such as a yellowish caudal fin, high number of lateral line scales, and overall elongated body shape.
 Both B. gracilis and B. alburnoides have 54 to 62 pored lateral line scales.
 Early descriptions also drew comparisons to Bryconops melanurus (then called Creatochanes melanurus) due to morphological overlap.